lvgl/lv_web_emscripten/README.md

 Example `emcmake cmake .. -DLVGL_CHOSEN_DEMO=lv_demo_widgets`

 ### Known issue with Google Chrome browser
-Chrome can't open the generated html file offline.
+Chrome might not be able to open the generated html file offline.
 It works if you copy the files to a server.
-Use Firefox or other browser for offline testing.
+Use Firefox or other browser for offline testing if needed.

 ### Known issue with Firefox
-Firefox can't open the generated html file offline unless you go to `about:config` and change `privacy.file_unique_origin` to `false`.
+Firefox cmight no be able to open the generated html file offline unless you go to `about:config` and change `privacy.file_unique_origin` to `false`.